-Among other activities, Energy Advisers can:
+Among other activities, roster experts can:

 Well-trained and coordinated staff who provide programmatic and technical support to energy projects is a critical gap in humanitarian assistance.
 Despite its importance, energy access is often left out of humanitarian strategies for health, protection, food security, shelter, and water, sanitation, and hygiene (WASH).
 For example, most of the food provided by humanitarian agencies must be cooked before it can be eaten, but efficient cookstoves and fuel are rarely provided, leading women and children to risk their safety to collect wood outside the camp limits.
 Lack of lighting increases refugees’ vulnerability to physical injury or attack when navigating camps after dark, and limits critical livelihood and education activities.
 Without power to charge mobile phones or supply health centers, crisis-affected people cannot reach their loved ones or call for help in emergencies, and crucial medications and vaccines cannot be refrigerated.
 Without adequate heating in shelters, families can suffer in harsh winter conditions.